 This is a hearty meal.
 It is substantial and comforting, just what you need on a winter day to satisfy you and keep you warm.
 Lightly fried pork chops come together with savory cooked cabbage and bacon.
 Simple ingredients are used to make this homemade meal.
 Pork Chops and Cabbage with Bacon is a winning combination.

 Cabbage is a common winter vegetable and can be prepared in so many ways.
-Whether you are add it to a salad or saute it in a pan, you’ll find that this winter vegetable brings great texture and flavor to your meal.
+Whether you are adding it to a salad or sauté it in a pan, you’ll find that this winter vegetable brings great texture and flavor to your meal.

-5 Types of Cabbage and How to Use Them?
+5 Common Types of Cabbage and How to Use Them?

 There are over 400 types of cabbage grown throughout the world.
 Here are five of the most common types of cabbage and how to use them:

 - GREEN CABBAGE– This is the most common cabbage and is typically used in making Creamy Coleslaw, a delicious summer salad.
-I also use it to make Stuffed Cabbage Rolls, and in this recipe for Pork Chops and Cabbage with Bacon.
+I also use it to make Stuffed Cabbage Rolls and in Cabbage and Noodles with Smoked Sausage.
 It is a dense, heavy cabbage with tightly packed leaves.
 Green cabbage is very affordable.

 - SAVOY CABBAGE– This cabbage is recognizable by its wrinkled, ruffly leaves.
 It is lighter in weight than green cabbage and darker green in color.
 It is used often in Asian dishes, including stir fry and egg rolls.
 See Air Fryer Egg Rolls for a recipe with savoy cabbage.